chikeorjih/chikeorjih.github.io/_posts/2015-12-13-ice-cream-blvd-cheesecake-brownie.md

 {% include post-image.html url="/assets/img/ice_cream/blvd-cheescake3.jpg" description="Bleh" %}
 ### Flavor
 There is an artificial note to this ice cream.
 It almost tastes like "light" ice cream.
 The little fudge bits also tasted bitter and artificial.
-I didn't get any cheesecake flavor this ice cream.
+I didn't get any cheesecake flavor from this ice cream.
 All in all, a disappointment.

 ### Going back for more?